DovetailSoftware/sdk-docs/docfx_project/articles/unicode-data.md

 **NOTES:**

-* These statements will work against both Microsoft™ SQL Server and Oracle™.
+* These statements will work against both Microsoft&trade; SQL Server and Oracle&trade;.
 * Adding this column will NOT affect the functioning of base Clarify in any way.
 The column will be ignored by all Clarify applications.
 * As of version 11.1, Clarify offers you the option of creating a "Unicode" database.
 Even if you take that option you must still execute the above statements.